4d/docs/website/translated_docs/es/ServerWindow/users.md

 ### Desconectar

-This button can be used to force the selected user(s) to disconnect.
+Este botón puede utilizarse para forzar al usuario(s) seleccionado a desconectarse.
 When you click on this button, a warning dialog box appears so that you can confirm or cancel this operation (hold down **Alt** key while clicking on the **Drop user** button to disconnect the selected user(s) directly without displaying the confirmation dialog box).

 > You can perfom the same action for remote users with the [`DROP REMOTE USER`](https://doc.4d.com/4dv19/help/command/en/page1633.html) command.